aag13/configoat/README.md

    print(conf.get("@.NESTED.VARIABLE_NAME"))
    ```
    - *Dynamic module* : Use python's module and import mechanism to access any configuration
    variable.
-In this approach, you import the module that you defined during the initialization step.
+In this approach, you import the module that you defined during the initialization step,
-   When confiGOAT initialized your configuration variables, it also created dynamic modules and attributes
+   e.g. *all_config*.
+When confiGOAT initialized your configuration variables, it also created dynamic
-   in those modules following your configuration nested hierarchy.
-All these dynamic modules are inserted
+   modules and attributes in those modules following your configuration nested hierarchy.
+All these
-   under the provided namespace, e.g. the *all_config* module name.
-You can import this module anywhere in
+   dynamic modules are inserted under the provided namespace, e.g. the *all_config* module name.
-   your project and use the variables like any other modules and their attributes.
+   You can import this module anywhere in your project and use the variables like any other modules
+   and their attributes.
    ```python3
    import all_config
    print(all_config.var3)